 For many young people, college is not really necessary because it is expensive and does not necessarily lead to high - paying jobs.

-It took only one semester for Rushil Srivastava, a former computer science major at the University of California-Berkeley, to realize college wasn't what he expected.
+It only took one semester for Rushil Srivastava, a former computer science major at the University of California, Berkeley, to realize college wasn't what he expected.

 Meanwhile, the wages young people earn after graduating are only a fraction of what they paid for their education.
 In 2019, according to a survey by the Pew Research Center, a social research center, the income of young workers with college degrees has barely changed in 50 years.